by Simone Armer

 You should pay close attention to the content you share since that will be what interests users and keeps them coming back for more.
 In addition to using the insights gained from your business account to figure out how often and on what days you should be posting, you can make use of the following strategies:

-- Find your niche – discover what makes your brand unique and stick to it.
+Discover what makes your brand unique and stick to it.
 Not only will this help you stand out and develop a following, but it allows you to focus on the photographs you love to take

-- Write a good caption – one-liners may work for some but there’s no better way to share the story behind your work than writing a good caption.
+One-liners may work for some but there’s no better way to share the story behind your work than writing a good caption.
 You can also use this space to engage with your followers by asking a question or including a call to action.

-- Use those stories – uploading to your Instagram Stories is a great way to share content that doesn’t fit with your niche or brand but still allows you to connect with your audience.
+Uploading to your Instagram Stories is a great way to share content that doesn’t fit with your niche or brand but still allows you to connect with your audience.
 It’s also a good way to promote upcoming posts, like sharing that you’re on your way to a shoot, for example.
 Instagram also now allows you to save selected stories onto your profile page.

 Tag your posts effectively